yereverluvinunclebert/Colors-II-Ywidget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

-This widget is being overhauled now.
-Do not download.

 This Colours widget is an attractive steampunk Yahoo widget for your desktop.
 It is a simple colour picker that converts a colour wheel selection to a hexidecimal value so that you can use that colour in your program.
 Functional